Climate change could triple the frequency of large wildfires, says new federal report

 And, it warned, the region should also expect additional water shortages, heat wave deaths, and smoke pollution.

-According to the Fourth National Climate Assessment, California and the West have already witnessed an expansion of catastrophic blazes due to climate change and rising warming, with twice as much acreage burned by wildfire than what have would occurred otherwise.
+According to the Fourth National Climate Assessment, California and the West have already witnessed an expansion of catastrophic blazes due to climate change and rising warming, with twice as much acreage burned by wildfire than would have occurred otherwise.

 “Higher temperatures sharply increase the risk of megadroughts—dry periods lasting 10 years or more,” says the report, administered by the National Oceanic and Atmospheric Administration with contributions from the Environmental Protection Agency, NASA and other research agencies.

-Such “megadroughts” will trigger a cascade of impacts, including possibly three times as many large wildfires — those roughly 20 square miles or larger — than what has historically occurred.
+Such “megadroughts” will trigger a cascade of impacts, including possibly three times as many large wildfires — those roughly 20 square miles or larger — than what has historically occurred, the report said.
+Impacts could be lessened, it added, if action was taken to sharply reduce greenhouse gas emissions.

 The report comes as California continues to count the dead from the Camp Fire in Butte County, which has killed at least 84 people, burned nearly 240 square miles and is 95 percent contained.
 More than 13,500 homes have been destroyed in the blaze, making it California’s most destructive in history.